bradarv90/is-positive-number/README.md

 isPositiveNumber(1.2) // = true

+isPositiveNumber(-0) // = false

 isPositiveNumber(-1) // = false

 isPositiveNumber(-1.2) // = false

-isPositiveNumber({ a: 1 }) // = throws TypeError
+isPositiveNumber({ a: 1 }) // throws TypeError

-isPositiveNumber(false) // = throws TypeError
+isPositiveNumber(false) // throws TypeError

-isPositiveNumber(true) // = throws TypeError
+isPositiveNumber(true) // throws TypeError
 ```

 ## Important note
 This module throws a TypeError when the parameter isn't a number.
+Also, this returns false for -0.